OutfitGen

 Published March 17, 2026 · OutfitGen Team

 An AI clothes changer is a photo editor that changes the clothing in a picture while trying to preserve the person's face, body, pose, and background.
-We refreshed this comparison in June 2026 after rechecking OutfitGen, Google's AI try-on flow, Kolors Virtual Try-On, Kling Try On, and IDM-VTON across free access, web usability, identity preservation, and whether the tool works for real people instead of only technical demos.
+We rechecked this comparison on July 27, 2026 across OutfitGen, Google's AI try-on flow, Kolors Virtual Try-On, Kling Try On, FASHN, and the open-source options, looking at free access, web usability, identity preservation, and whether the tool works for real people instead of only technical demos.

 The quality gap is still enormous.
 Some tools produce realistic fabric, shadows, and necklines.
 Others produce a loose fashion concept that no longer looks like the original person.
 We tested the major options to help you figure out which ones are worth using.